2012 Syrian constitutional referendum

 A constitutional referendum was held in Syria on 26 February 2012.
 In response to the Syrian Civil War, President Bashar al-Assad ordered a new constitution to be drafted.
 The referendum was not monitored by foreign observers.

 Background

-The new constitution would set a limit of two seven-year terms for future presidents and also removed Article 8 of the constitution of Syria, which stated that "the Arab Socialist Ba'ath Party leads the state and society."
+The new constitution set a limit of two seven-year terms for future presidents and also removed Article 8 of the constitution of Syria, which stated that "the Arab Socialist Ba'ath Party leads the state and society."

 Issues

 Political parties

-The new constitution removes the de jure Ba'ath Party monopoly over the political life of Syria.
+The new constitution removed the de jure Ba'ath Party monopoly over the political life of Syria.
 The text also prohibits the formation of political parties on an ethnic, religious, regional or tribal basis.
 However, any planned political party must get the government's permission and approval before it is to be formed.

 Presidency

-According to the new constitution, presidential elections are held every seven years.
-They are intended to be contested by several candidates, unlike the old form of election in which a single candidate was approved or rejected.
+According to the new constitution, presidential elections were to be held every seven years.
+The elections were intended to be contested by several candidates, unlike the previous form of election in which a single candidate was approved or rejected.

 The conditions required to be candidate at the presidential election are the following: